Awesome Music: The Land Before Time

 The Land Before Time IV: Journey through the MistsThese songs are written by Leslie Bricusse.

-- "Grandma's Lullaby" is a sweet, tender song, but more than that, it's the first song (and one of the only ones) in the series that MarzGurl, who doesn't like the sequels, genuinely liked.
+- "Grandma's Lullaby" is a sweet, tender song, and what's more, one of the only songs in the entire series that Marzgurl, in her review of the sequels, admitted she actually liked.

 - "Who Needs You" is pretty funny, and was probably meant more for the parents watching than the kids.
 The two villains almost seem like a disgruntled sitcom couple, openly expressing their dislike of each other with some legitimately stinging zingers.
 Given that these two villains spew a lot of classic TV references over the course of the movie, this was probably intentional.

-- "All Sorts" is a lovely ballad that has an unusually rich melody by direct-to-DVD standards and some surprisingly good lyrics.
-Interestingly, it tackles the continuing theme of Fantastic Racism.
+- "All Sorts" is a lovely ballad that has an unusually rich melody by direct-to-DVD standards and lyrically is a strong anti-racism statement.

 The Land Before Time "Theme" era (films 5-7)